ONDC-Official/verification-logs/logs/Oogashop/Flow2/log_report.md

 **/on_search**
-- Timestamp not in RFC 3339 (YYYY-MM-DDTHH:MN:SS.MSSZ) Format
 - Either one of fixed timings (range) or split timings (both frequency and times) should be provided in /bpp/providers[0]/locations[0]/time
+- Either one of fixed timings (range) or split timings (both frequency and times) should be provided in /bpp/providers[1]/locations[0]/time

 **/select**
 - /message/order/items/0/quantity/count must be integer
 - /message/order/items/1/quantity/count must be integer

 **/on_select**
-- Timestamp not in RFC 3339 (YYYY-MM-DDTHH:MN:SS.MSSZ) Format
 - /quote/breakup/0/@ondc~1org~1item_quantity/count must be integer
-- /quote/breakup/2/@ondc~1org~1item_quantity/count must be integer
+- /quote/breakup/1/@ondc~1org~1item_quantity/count must be integer
-- /quote/breakup/3/price/value must match pattern "^(\d*.?\d{1,2})$"
-- /fulfillments/0 must have required property '@ondc/org/provider_name'
-- /fulfillments[0]/@ondc/org/TAT (O2D) in /on_select can't be smaller than @ondc/org/time_ship (O2S) in /on_search
-- invalid  id: OOGASHOP-ONDC-11 in delivery line item (should be a valid fulfillment_id)
-- invalid  id: OOGASHOP-ONDC-12 in delivery line item (should be a valid fulfillment_id)
+- Item's unit and total price mismatch for id: OOGASHOP-ONDC-47134
+- quote.price.value 150 does not match with the price breakup 75.00
+- Warning: Quoted Price in /on_select INR 75 does not match with the total price of items in /select INR 150

 **/init**
 - /message/order/items/0/quantity/count must be integer